ethereum-optimism/community-hub/src/docs/developers/bedrock.md

 ## The EVM

-The execution environment is even closer to Ethereum.

-- ETH balances are no longer stored in an ERC-20 contract (`0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0000` is dead).
 - There is no longer an `L1BLOCKNUMBER` opcode.
 - Bedrock includes an upgrade to the London fork, so the `BASEFEE` opcode is now supported.